Education Pages

 Fly Through School with eFile

-529 college savings contributions are not tax deductible via the IRS or federal tax return, but they grow tax free and your distributions are tax-free when spent on qualified expenses.
+529 college savings contributions are not tax deductible via the IRS or federal tax return, but they grow tax-free and your distributions are not taxed when spent on qualified expenses.
 Some states may consider 529 contributions tax deductible.
 Thus, check with your 529 plan or your state to find out if you’re eligible.
+You may also consider a Coverdell ESA which offers similar benefits but has tighter restrictions.

 Instructions: If you took a distribution from your 529 plan or other college savings plan and did not use the funds for educational expenses, see how to report your 1099-Q and pay taxes on this.
 In most cases, you do not need to do anything with 1099-Q if you used the money on qualifying expenses.

-A 529 plan allows you to save for college or higher education while receiving some type of tax benefit.
+A 529 plan allows you to save for college or higher education while receiving a tax benefit.
 Earnings from 529 plans are not subject to federal tax and generally not subject to state tax when used for qualified education expenses such as tuition, fees, books, as well as room and board.
 The contributions made to the 529 plan, however, are not deductible.

 There are a few tax-advantaged savings plans to encourage saving (and give tax benefits) for you or your dependent's future education costs: